vmmunoza/Gasless-USDT0-Flow/README.md

 PORT=3000              # (or your preferred port)
 ```

-* If you’re demoing locally, you can point `FLARE_RPC_URL` at your Hardhat node and use one of the “Account #” private keys printed by `npx hardhat node`.
-* On Coston2/testnet, use an account you’ve topped up with test FLR.
+* Note 1: If you’re demoing locally, you can point `FLARE_RPC_URL` at your Hardhat node and use one of the “Account #” private keys printed by `npx hardhat node`. ( On Coston2/testnet, use an account you’ve topped up with test FLR.)
-* Note: the current project setup has been implemented on the mainnet.
+* Note 2: The current project setup has been implemented on mainnet.

 ---

-## 3️⃣ Verify the front‑end wiring
+## 3. Verify the front‑end wiring

 Still in the same `.env`, confirm (or adjust) the **front‑end** vars: